FindMySchool LogoFindMySchool

 The academy has a strong inspection profile, with the most recent inspection grading it Outstanding overall and Outstanding for quality of education, behaviour and attitudes, leadership and management, and sixth form provision.
 Performance indicators are also strong, including a very high Progress 8 score, and A-level outcomes that place it in the top tier locally.

-Applications are made through Hackney’s coordinated admissions process rather than directly to the academy.
-For the 2026 intake, Hackney’s published timetable states applications open on 1 September 2025 and close on 31 October 2025, with offers released on 2 March 2026.
-Families should read both the local authority guidance and the academy’s admission arrangements, particularly where banding or random allocation is involved.
+Applications are made through Hackney's coordinated admissions process rather than directly to the academy.
+Families should check Hackney's current Year 7 timetable for the application window, deadline, offer day and reply deadline, and read both the local authority guidance and the academy's admission arrangements, particularly where banding or random allocation is involved.

 GCSE indicators are strong.
 Progress 8 is very high, and a substantial proportion of grades sit at the top end.
 It is the combination of progress and attainment that stands out, signalling that students tend to exceed expectations from their starting points.